 These examples show you how to view and inspect signal data

-using the Simulation Data Inspector with the
+using the Simulation Data Inspector using the

 In the MATLAB® Command Window, enter